-Information and advice provided to parents regarding SEND Accessibility strategy 25 years after the student's date of birth (as stated on the student's record).
-25 years after the student's date of Disposed of securely (unless subject to a legal 'hold').
-Disposed of securely birth (as stated on the student's record). (unless subject to a legal 'hold').
+Accessibility strategy 25 years after the student's date of birth (as stated on the student's record).
+Disposed of securely (unless subject to a legal 'hold').
 Curriculum-related Students' marked examination scripts Until the appeals/validation process has been completed.
 Disposed of securely.
 Student-level value- added / contextual data Current academic year, plus six years.
 Disposed of securely.
 Students' work Retained for the current academic year, plus one year (where not already returned to students).
 Disposed of securely.
 Extra-curricular activities Parental consent forms for school trips (where no major incident occurred) Until the conclusion of the trip.
 Disposed of securely.
 Parental consent forms for school trips (where a major incident occurred) 25 years after the student's date of birth, as shown on the student's record.
 [Permission slips for all students on the trip will be held to show that correct procedures had been followed].
 Disposed of securely 'Walking bus' registers Three years from the date of the register being taken.
 Disposed of securely.